-Udaka Michishige is unique in being both a Noh actor and a mask carver.
-Students in his mask carving classes in Kyoto, Nagoya, and Tokyo learn to sculpt masks of a high quality that can be used on stage.
+Students in Udaka Keiko‘s mask carving classes in Kyoto, and Tokyo learn to carve high quality masks that can be used in performance.
 Every two years a group mask exhibition is held in Kyoto to show the latest results of students efforts.
-These mask exhibitions include free-standing displays of some masks, performance pictures, costumes and lecture-demonstrations to promote a deeper understanding of the place of the Noh mask in the world of Noh.
-Various publications have documented Michishige’s achievements as mask carver: the latest, Secrets of Noh Masks (Kodansha International/Oxford University Press 2010), featuring photographs by Yamagata Shuichi, has received international praise.
+These mask exhibitions include free-standing displays of some masks, performance pictures, costumes and lecture-demonstrations to promote a deeper understanding of the role of masks in noh.

-Kyoto: three times a month on Thursdays, 18:00-21:00.
-Lessons also take place in Nagoya and Tokyo.
+Training schedule: Kyoto: three times a month on Thursdays, 18:00-21:00.
+Tokyo (close to Yoyogi station): once a month on Sunday.
 Please contact us for lesson dates.